 Jan 18, 2022Sexual Health

-Emily Jamea completed her undergraduate work at the University of Texas at Austin, where she graduated with honors, receiving a BA in Psychology.
+Emily Jamea completed her undergraduate work at the University of Texas at Austin, where she graduated with honors, receiving a Bachelor of Arts in Psychology.
 She then completed her Master of Arts in Counseling with a dual emphasis in marriage and family therapy and professional counseling.
-She eventually went on to earn her PhD in Clinical Sexology.
+She eventually went on to earn her doctorate in clinical sexology.
 After her graduate program, Emily worked in both private practice and medical settings before opening her private practice, REVIVE therapy & healing.

 Emily enjoys spending time with her husband and children, traveling as much as possible, and salsa dancing and painting when she gets the chance.Full Bio

 Think your sexual fantasy is weird?
 I promise it’s not.

 Emily Jamea, Ph.D., is a sex therapist, author and podcast host.
 You can find her here each month to share her latest thoughts about sex.

 Have you ever dreamt of what it would be like to win the lottery?
 I know I have.
 It feels good to imagine who you’d share your winnings with, where you’d go on vacation and what you’d do with extra leisure time.

 Have you ever allowed yourself to imagine how it would feel to take revenge on someone who betrayed you?
 I’ll admit — I’ve done that too.
 Of course, you’d never actually do the things you envision, but a certain satisfaction, a respite from the pain, comes when you imagine the feeling of seeking vengeance on someone who’s done you wrong.